Vlogging vs Blogging; Which one should you go with? This is a question that comes up often when people are thinking about creating content online.

 What is a Blog: A blog is content primarily made up of text posts.
 They come in the form of a website or a blog hosting platform.
 Often they feature informational content or personal thoughts and ideas similar to an online journal.
 Or a combination of the two.

-What is a Vlog: Similar to a blog, a vlog is video content posts.
+What is a Vlog: Similar to a blog, a vlog is video content post.
 Like a blog, a vlog can be informational, or more personal.
 Often a vlog also has supporting text, images, and other metadata to go with it.

 We will now compare vlogging vs blogging in terms of engagement, audience retention, SEO, and barrier-to-entry.